Santa Compaña

-The Santa Compaña ("Holy Company") is a deep-rooted mythical belief in rural northwest of Iberia: Galicia, Asturias (Spain) and Northern Portugal.
+The Santa Compaña (Galician for "Holy Company") is a deep-rooted mythical belief in rural northwest of Iberia: Galicia, Asturias (Spain), border zones of Castile and León (El Bierzo) and Northern Portugal.
 It is the Iberian version of the pan-European mythical motif known as the Wild Hunt.

-It is also known under the names of "Estadea", "Estantiga'" (estantigua in Spanish, from Latin hostis antiquus, meaning "ancient host"), "Rolda", "As da nuite" (The Night Ones), "Pantalla", "Avisóns", "Pantaruxada"; all of which are terms that denote the presence of the dead in the world of the living.
+It is also known under the names of "Estadea", "Estantiga'" (estantigua in Spanish, from Latin hostis antiquus, meaning "ancient host"), "Rolda", "As da noite" (The Night Ones), "Pantalla", "Avisóns", "Pantaruxada"; all of which are terms that denote the presence of the dead in the world of the living.
 In Asturias it's prominently well-known as Güestia, which is related to the Asturian word "güeste" (host in English language).

 Description

 Although many different versions of the Santa Compaña can be found, the common belief is that of a procession of the dead (or a procession of souls that are in torment) that wander through the village paths of a parish beginning at midnight wearing white, hooded cloaks.

 The procession is led by a living person (usually a parishioner of a particular church) carrying a cross or a cauldron of holy water (sometimes they carry both), followed by several of the souls of the dead holding lit candles.
-Although these souls are not always seen, the popular legend said that the scent of melted wax can be detected on the breeze which appears as they pass to warn of their presence.
-The living leader of the procession is compelled by a supernatural force (in this case, a mysterious curse) to go out every night and walk by towns, villages and forests; but having no recollection of it the following day.
-By the same token, because the living person is unaware of what she/he is doing, there is no chance that they will renounce his duty in leading the Santa Compaña as the curse that forces them to lead the procession puts them into a trance every midnight.
-The procession ends before daybreak and the living leader of the procession returns to her/his bed with no memory of what occurred the next morning but feeling very tired and weary as though they did not get adequate rest.
-She/He can only be freed of the curse if they manage to come across another person during the procession to carry the cross or the cauldron (or both), as the curse will be passed onto that person.
-It is said that if the curse leader does not pass the curse onto another person in a matter of weeks, she/he will eventually grow pale, thin and sickly and eventually die and the curse will be passed onto another parishioner that will unknowingly receive the curse.
+Although these souls are not always seen, the popular legend claims that the scent of melted wax can be detected on the breeze as they pass to warn of their presence.
+The living leader of the procession is compelled by a supernatural force (in this case, a mysterious curse) to go out every night and walk by towns, villages and forests; but will have no recollection of it the following day.
+By the same token, because the living person is unaware of what he/she is doing, there is no chance that they will renounce their duty in leading the Santa Compaña, as the curse that forces them to lead the procession puts them into a trance every midnight.
+The procession ends before daybreak and the living leader of the procession returns to their bed with no memory of what occurred, but will awake the next morning still weary, as though they did not get adequate rest.
+This person can only be freed of the curse if they come across another person during the procession to carry the cross or the cauldron (or both), as the curse will be passed on to that person.
+It is said that if the curse leader does not pass the curse onto another person in a matter of weeks, he/she will eventually grow pale, thin and sickly and eventually die, following which the curse will be unknowingly passed on to another parishioner.